threedworld-mit/tdw/Documentation/benchmark/command_deserialization.md

 The test controller `struct_deserialization.py` deserializing a Vector3 and a Quaternion per frame for 5000 frames.
 The build responds with an empty frame.

-The commands sent per frame are 163 bytes.
-This can be compared to `do_nothing.py`'s results (200 bytes) to gauge slowdown due to struct deserialization.
+This test can't be directly compared to the `do_nothing.py` test because it adds an object to a room, as opposed to testing an empty scene with no room and no objects.

-**Result: 621 FPS** _(Note: This was tested on a different machine than the do_nothing.py test; running the tests on the same machine resulted in 736 FPS for do_nothing.py at 200 bytes.)_
+**Result: 621 FPS**

 ### How to run this test